Tyndall Schools Lecture

 Music and physics have always been close cousins.
 From Kepler’s description of the planets using musical harmonies to modern string theory, where all the world is a vibration.

-This year’s Tyndall lecture will be given by Tom McCormack.
+The Tyndall lecture was be given by Tom McCormack.
 He has a PhD in atomic physics and is a lecturer in physics in UCD whose research interests range from the interaction of lasers with atoms to novel semiconductor light sources to innovation teaching and learning methods.
 Tom is highly interested in the promotion of science and is actively involved in many physics outreach projects at UCD: from transition year events and workshops to school visits.
 His outreach activities have brought him as far as the Artic where he spent two weeks on a sailing ship performing a series of experiments to help illuminate his lectures.